 Ajanta Caves were cut into the mountainside in two distinct phases: 2nd century B.C. and 650 A.D.

-The painting techniques at Ajanta are similar to European fresco technique.
+The painting techniques at Ajanta are similar to European fresco techniques.

 In 1983, UNESCO World Heritage Center added Ajanta Caves to the list.